Tech-FZ/EmuGUI/README.md

 - (open-)SUSE: `sudo zypper install qemu`

 3. Get EmuGUI from this website and extract it.
-4. Run main in the EmuGUI directory.
+4. Run main in the EmuGUI directory (if it fails from file manager, open a terminal inside the directory and type `./main`).
 5. Set the QEMU paths at the Settings/QEMU tab (either `/usr/bin/qemu-system-*` or just `qemu-system-*`).
 6. Create a new virtual machine and start it.

+Another tip: If you want a machine to run with KVM (`-enable-kvm` in the additional arguments), you must open a terminal inside the directory and type: `sudo ./main`.

 ## Updating EmuGUI